benmbutler/powdR/README.md

 The powdR Shiny app
 -------------------

 To run `powdR` via the shiny app, use `run_powdR()`.
 This loads the application in your default web browser.
-The application has sixr tabs:
+The application has six tabs:

-1. Reference library builder: Allows you to create a reference library from two .csv files: one for the XRPD measurements, and the other for the ID, name and reference intensity ratio of each pattern.
+1.  **Reference library builder:** Allows you to create and export a `powdRlib` reference library from two .csv files: one for the XRPD measurements, and the other for the ID, name and reference intensity ratio of each pattern.
-2. Reference library Viewer: For quick inspection of the phases within a reference library.
+2.  **Reference library viewer:** Facilitates quick inspection of the phases within a reference library.
-3. Background fitting: Allows to background fitting parameters to be optimised easily
+3.  **Background fitting:** Allows background fitting parameters to be optimised easily.
-4. Full pattern summation: A user friendly interface for iterative full pattern summation of single samples
+4.  **Full pattern summation:** A user friendly interface for iterative full pattern summation of single samples.
-5. Automated full pattern summation: A user friendly interface for automated full pattern summation of single samples
+5.  **Automated full pattern summation:** A user friendly interface for automated full pattern summation of single samples.
-6. Results viewer: Allows for quick inspection of results derived from full pattern summation.
+6.  **Results viewer:** Allows for quick inspection of results derived from full pattern summation.

 References
 ----------